 Councillors usually belong to a political party.
-Currently, Chesterfield Borough Council is made up of 34 Labour councillors, 11 Liberal Democrats, two independents and one UKIP councillor.
+Currently, Chesterfield Borough Council is made up of 38 Labour councillors, nine Liberal Democrats and one UKIP councillor.

 While councillors have to represent the interests of all residents in the borough, they have a special duty to their constituents, including those who did not vote for them.